Connecting to Airflow

 -

-Installing the Airflow provider package for Firebolt
+Install the Airflow provider package for Firebolt

 pip install airflow-provider-firebolt

-Upgrading to the latest version
+Upgrade to the latest version.

 pip install airflow-provider-firebolt --upgrade